Mission to Alcazzar

 SF4 Mission to Alcazzar is an adventure published by TSR in 1984 for the science fiction role-playing game Star Frontiers.

 Plot summary

 The player characters, who have military training, are hired to investigate a company war on the obscure planet Alcazzar, where millions are made in mining.
 After their investigation, the team must make contact with the indigenous people of Alcazzar.
 They then find themselves in a pitched battle using armored vehicles — reviewer Stephen Nutt calls it "a veritable Kursk."

 Publication history

 TSR first published the role-playing game Star Frontiers in 1980, then re-published a revised and expanded edition retitled Alpha Dawn in 1982.
-Over the next three years, TSR supported the game with a dozen adventtures and several accessories.
+Over the next three years, TSR supported the game with a dozen adventures and several accessories.
 The fifth adventure, Mission to Alcazzar, was published in 1984 as a 32-page softcover book with an outer folder, written by Douglas Niles, with interior art by Jeff Easley, and cover art by Larry Elmore.